Health & Wellness Center

 - The ability to add physical education course options; and

 - The ability to expand study activities, recreational sports programs, intramurals, and club sports programs.

 In 2017, SPSCC students voted to create a Health and Wellness Center, funded by student fees.
 The project is designed by KMB Architects with construction by Pease Construction.

 In 2015, the ASB Student Senate formed a sub-committee taskforce to research student needs in a comprehensive health and wellness space.
 This taskforce conducted multiple campus visits to compile a master list of potential opportunities in such spaces, and areas that the current facility does not currently allow for.

-- The Student Senate conducted a student survey in 2016 to evaluate the priorities of student needs and wants.
+The ASB Student Senate conducted a student survey in 2016 to evaluate the priorities of student needs and wants.
 Survey data was compiled and reviewed to finalize the top priorities for the space.
 The Senate worked collaboratively with a design committee to draft the floor plan options and establish the concept that would be voted on, with an estimated construction completion date in Summer 2020.